- Executive (EX) Committee

 - The Speed to Market (EX) Working Group will:

-- Consider proposed System for Electronic Rate and Form Filing (SERFF) features or functionality presented to the Working Group by the SERFF Advisory Board, likely originating from the SERFF Product Steering Committee.
+- Consider proposed System for Electronic Rate and Form Filing (SERFF) features or functionality presented to the Working Group by the SERFF Advisory Board, likely originating from the SERFF Product Steering Committee (PSC).
 Upon approval and acquisition of any needed funding, direct the SERFF Advisory Board to implement the project.
 Receive periodic reports from the SERFF Advisory Board, as needed.

 - Discuss and oversee the implementation and ongoing maintenance/enhancement of speed to market operational efficiencies related to product filing needs, efficiencies and effective consumer protection.
 This includes the following activities: